 Otter's pricing looks reasonable until you hit their limits.
 The free plan gives you 300 minutes monthly (about 5 hours), then you're paying $16.99/month for 1,200 minutes.
 If you're transcribing regularly, you'll blow through those limits fast.

-BrassTranscripts charges per use: $2.25 for files under 15 minutes, then $0.15 per minute after that.
+BrassTranscripts charges per use: $2.50 for files 1-15 minutes, then $6.00 for files 16-120 minutes.
 For occasional users, this is significantly cheaper.
-A 60-minute interview costs $9.00 on BrassTranscripts versus $16.99/month minimum on Otter (assuming you stay under their monthly limits).
+A 60-minute interview costs $6.00 on BrassTranscripts versus $16.99/month minimum on Otter (assuming you stay under their monthly limits).

 When Otter.ai Makes Sense